cables-gl/cables/src/ops/base/Ops.Net.CorsProxy/Ops.Net.CorsProxy.md

 *Ops.Net.CorsProxy*

-Executes a request to the given URL through the cors.cables.gl proxy.
+Prefixes the given URL with the URL of the cables.gl CORS proxy.
-This circumevents Same-Origin-Policy restrictions.
+The resulting URL can be used in any request to circumevents Same-Origin-Policy restrictions.
 The proxy itself does not store or alter the data received from the server.